KempnerInstitute/nodelens/METRICS_REFACTORING_SUMMARY.md

    - Create visual examples of each metric on toy datasets
    - Add references to papers for each metric for better understanding of mathematical foundations

-6. **Cleanup:**
-   - Remove or archive any remaining benchmark scripts that duplicate functionality
-   - Consider creating a dedicated benchmarking folder separate from tests

 ## Conclusion

 The metrics refactoring has successfully consolidated all alignment metrics into a unified, well-tested system.
 Users now have a single, consistent interface for accessing all metrics, with improved documentation and robust error handling.
+Additionally, the reorganized codebase structure provides a more maintainable and navigable project layout.